Corporate Governance Statement

 Operational activities are arranged as a process organisation.
 The core processes are: planning, timber sales, real estate, silviculture and environment.
 These are supported by internal service processes such as HR, ICT, finance, communications, etc. The processes perform tasks set with the company management in order to meet strategic goals.
 Abroad, Country Managers are responsible for organising operational activities and reporting on them to the parent company.
 The subsidiaries also receive assistance from the parent company’s support functions.

 Related party transactions

-This Corporate Governance Statement complements Tornator's Annual Report which is presented with the Financial Statements on the company's website at www.tornator.fi/publications.
+The Corporate Governance Statement complements the Company's Annual Report, which is presented in connection with the Financial Statements on this website.